accelpay/chord-lib/README.md

   - Required
   - Line Items to get availability for
 - `zip: String`
-  - Required
+  - Optional
   - Zip code string used to determine availability
-- `options: { stage: Boolean }`
+- `stage: Boolean`
   - Optional
-  - Stage set to true will use the stage API env.
+  - Set to true to use the stage API env.
   - Defaults to the production API